top of page

 Lea%202020_edited.jpg

-Lea Della Vecchia, Board Vice President
+Lea Della Vecchia, Board President

 Lea currently resides in Huntingdon Valley with her husband, two young children and dog.
 Lea is the program coordinator with the Medical Physics Graduate Programs at the University of Pennsylvania.
 Lea earned a BS in Environmental Science from the State University of New York College of Environmental Science and Forestry in Syracuse, New York and an MS in Nonprofit Leadership from La Salle University.
 Prior to working at the University of Pennsylvania, Lea worked in the experiential and environmental education fields for over ten years, and is thrilled to continue pursuing her passion for connecting folks of all ages to the environment where they live through volunteer work at Briar Bush.
 In addition to working, tending small children and volunteering, Lea enjoys all aspects of flower gardening -- from seed starting, tending to the plants, and sharing the flowers with friends and family.